nelvadas/GraalVM-Polyglot-Labs/01/README.md

 ## Introduction

 Creating polyglot Apps is very simple from GraalVM Perspective.
-The purpose of this lab is to build a simple JAX-RS  Controller that will run some very simple Javascript code.
+The purpose of this lab is to build a simple JAX-RS  Controller that will run some simple Javascript code.
-To do so, You will have to create an Helidon project from the Helidon CLI first.
+To do so, You will have to create an Helidon project using the Helidon CLI first.

 ## My first Polyglot REST Endpoint